smilingsyntax/small-tools/README.md

 8. Media Management

 ## Changelog

+### 2.2.0
+* Added: Granular WordPress Updates Control - selectively disable different types of updates
+* Added: New Updates tab in the settings page
+* Improved: Settings organization and user interface

 ### 2.1.0
 * Added: Custom Colors for background and text on selecting text on frontend